rdfostrich/article-jws2018-ostrich/content/evaluation.md

 These validations were done using R, for which the source code can be found on [GitHub](https://github.com/rdfostrich/ostrich-bear-results/).

 For our [first hypothesis](#hypothesis-qualitative-querying), we expect OSTRICH lookup times remain independent of version for VM and DM queries.
-We validate this hypothesis by building a linear model with as reponse the lookup time, and as factors version and number of results.
+We validate this hypothesis by building a linear regression model with as reponse the lookup time, and as factors version and number of results.
-Using linear regression, we measure the results from [](#hypo-test-1), which shows that for all cases, we can accept the zero-hypothesis that the version factor has no influence on the models with a confidence of 99%.
+[](#hypo-test-1) contains the influence of each factor, which shows that for all cases, we can accept the zero-hypothesis that the version factor has no influence on the models with a confidence of 99%.
 Based on these results, we *accept* our [first hypothesis](#hypothesis-qualitative-querying).